The Logo and Seal of the Freie Universität BerlinFreie Universität Berlin

 Visiting students do not have to apply via the online portal, unless they want to be admitted to the general cohort with external funding.

-You can apply once a year (between October and January for start in October the following year).
+You can apply once a year (between September and November to start in October the following year).

-GEAS will announce details on its website and on mailing list and other sites of relevance.
+GEAS will announce details on its website and on East Asian Studies mailing lists and on other sites of relevance.
 Applications will be submitted online via the Dahlem Research School web portal.
 Individual applications by any kind of mail will not be considered at any time.

 Please note that you need references and need to contact referees in advance before applying!

-We will consider your application in the selection process only when the application is properly submitted and complete.
+We will consider your application in the selection process only when the application is complete.

 Applications to GEAS will be submitted online via the internet portal by Dahlem Research School.